Training & Development

 - Training Resources

-This electronic method for leave reporting is available to non-classified staff only at this time.
+Electronic leave reporting is available to only non-classified staff at this time.

 The Community College of Rhode Island is pleased to announce that we have upgraded our Lynda.com subscription and now has an unlimited number of licenses so that faculty and staff can avail themselves of this web-based training at any time from any location!